• About Us

 Senior Care

 Senior care usually involves a mix of medical support, help with daily tasks, transportation, and safety planning at home or in a facility.
-In real life, the two main public “entry points” for help are your local Area Agency on Aging (AAA) and your state Medicaid/health department; from there, you’re typically connected to home care, adult day health, meal programs, or nursing facility options depending on need and eligibility.
+In real life, the two main public entry points for help are your local Area Agency on Aging AAA and your state Medic

 Read More